anthemengineering/infer-maven-plugin/README.md

 ## Use
 Infer is run every time that the plugin's `infer` goal executes; by default the `infer` goal is bound to the verify phase.
-The plugin prints out a cumulative summary of Infer results for each module, primarly  reporting any potential bugs it has detected (currently very similar output to executing `infer` manually).
+The plugin prints out a cumulative summary of Infer results for each module, primarily  reporting any potential bugs it has detected (currently very similar output to executing `infer` manually).

 ## Notes